 Theresa Callaghan

 Theresa Callaghan, a PhD biochemist with over 35 years of experience in corporate skin care research, has held key R&D senior roles for companies including LVMH, Unilever, Marks & Spencer, J&J, Evonik, Hill-Top Research, and proDERM.
 In 2008, she created Callaghan Consulting International, focusing on cosmetic claims development with brands and ingredient suppliers.
 She is a widely published author, frequent speaker, and contributor to peer-reviewed journals.
 Her acclaimed book, 'Help!
-I'm Covered in Adjectives: Cosmetic Claims & The Consumer', has gained popularity.
-She is a member of the Society of Cosmetic Scientists and British Herbal Medicine Association, and has lectured at the University of Sunderland's School of Pharmacy and Cosmetic Sciences.
+I'm Covered in Adjectives: Cosmetic Claims & The Consumer', is now in its second edition and translated.
+She is a member of the Society of Cosmetic Scientists (SCANCOS) and British Herbal Medicine Association.
 Theresa serves on the editorial peer review board of the International Journal of Cosmetic Science.
-She also mentors; advises TKS Science Publisher; and writes monthly for BEAUTYSTREAMS Ingredient Pulse; and has her own Cosmetic Claims Insights Column with EuroCosmetics.
+She also mentors, and has her own Cosmetic Claims Insights Column with Euro Cosmetics.